A Complete Guide to Agile Methodology: (20+ Detailed Agile Scrum Methodology Tutorials)

 - What went well?

-- What did not went well
+- What did not go well?

 - Action Items.

-There are many tools available which can be used extensively for tracking the scrum activities.
-Some of them include:
+There are several tools that can be used extensively to track scrum activities.

 In the upcoming tutorial, we will be shedding light on the Agile Manifesto which is a notion that drives effective Agile Teams.

 Anshul Kumar Srivastava – A result-oriented Product Management professional and Agile practitioner with 7 years of experience across BFSI and Telecom sectors.